 |TD Bank Beyond Savings or Simple Savings||Cash bonus|

-American Express National Bank is currently the bank where I keep a lot of my savings.
-The interest rate comes in at a very competitive 0.60% and the user interface is very straight-forward and clean.
-Rates current as of 04.28.2022.
+American Express National Bank Member FDIC is currently the bank where I keep a lot of my savings.
+The interest rate comes in at a very competitive 2.00% Annual Percentage Yield (APY) and the user interface is very straight-forward and clean.
+Rates current as of 9.29.2022.
 American Express is most known for their line of credit cards (for both consumers and businesses) but they entered the savings game a few years ago and have always had strong interest rates.
 You can connect both your savings and credit card accounts behind one login so you can keep track of all your accounts in one online portal.

-CIT Bank Savings Builder is a pure savings account that pays 0.45% APY.
+CIT Bank Savings Builder is a pure savings account that pays up to 1.00% APY.
 And there are no account opening fees or maintenance fees.

 To qualify for the advertised rate, you must either maintain a minimum balance of $25,000, or make monthly deposits of $100, beginning with a minimum $100 opening deposit.
-If you have less than $25,000, and don’t make monthly deposits, the annual percentage yield drops to 0.28%.
+If you have less than $25,000, and don’t make monthly deposits, the annual percentage yield drops to a lower rate.

 Unfortunately, you are limited to no more than six transactions per statement cycle, however, you may deposit checks into your Savings Builder account remotely, as well as make transfers with the CIT Bank mobile app.

-3. TD Bank –$300 Bonus with Beyond Checking or Simple Savings
+TD Bank – $300 Bonus with TD Beyond Checking or Simple Savings

 TD Bank is currently offering a $300 bonus if you open either a Beyond Checking account or a $200 bonus if you open a Simple Savings account.
-The Beyond Savings does have a $15 monthly fee, but you can avoid it by linking your account to a TD Beyond Checking account, or by maintaining a $20,000 average daily balance.
+The Beyond Savings does have a $15 monthly fee, but you can avoid it by linking your account to a TD Beyond Checking account, or by maintaining $5,000 in direct deposits per statement cycle or $2,500 minimum daily balance or $25,000 combined balance across eligible TD accounts.

 Simple Savings has a $5 monthly fee, but it’s waived if: